Cinergética

 Each question needs to be answered correctly 3 times to be considered mastered.
 Once mastered, a question moves to review and appears less frequently, so you can focus on the ones you haven't learned yet.

-Registration is done on the ICNF website (icnf.pt) or at regional offices.
-You will need your ID, a medical certificate, and a criminal record check.
-Exams are held multiple times per year across different districts.
+Registration is done directly on the ICNF website or at regional offices.
+You'll need your ID card, a medical certificate, and a criminal record check.
+See our enrollment guide for a step-by-step guide.

 The general hunting season typically runs from October to February, but exact dates vary by species and region.
 Wild boar and deer hunts may have different dates.
 The ICNF publishes the official hunting calendar annually.